-MIC-20204CR: LABORATORY COURSE
+MIC-20204CR: LABORATORY COURSE (Credits 4)

-Objectives: This course is framed to acquaint students with the estimation and quantification of biological macromolecules like DNA, RNA, proteins and enzymes.
-Also the hands on experience on biochemical methods for identification and characterization of bacteria shall be carried out.

-- 1. Cell cycle: cell division of fungi and bacteria (with the help of slides/models/charts) - 2.
+- To acquaint students with the estimation and quantification of biological macromolecules like DNA, RNA, proteins and enzymes. - To provide hands on experience on isolation, enumeration and biochemical methods for identification and characterization of bacteria - To isolate chloroplast and mitochondria by differential centrifugation method - 1.
+Cell cycle: cell division of fungi and bacteria (with the help of slides/models/charts) - 2.
 Differential isolation of chloroplast and mitochondria by differential centrifugation method - 3.
 Estimation of carbohydrates - 4.
 Estimation of lipids - 5.
-Estimation of DNA - 6.
-Estimation of RNA - 7.
+Estimation of DNA - Estimation of RNA - 7.
 Estimation of protein by Lowry's, and Bradford methods - 8.
 Study of pH stress tolerance by microbes - 9.
 Study of enzyme kinetics - 10.
 Cultivation and enumeration of bacteriophages - 11.
 To perform biochemical tests (Catalase, Urease test, Peroxidase) - 12.
 IMVIC - 13.
 Exploration of microbiota from soil sediments.